ICIS publishes the weekly Acetone report in Asia, China, Europe and the US.

 The reports contain information on spot and contract prices, imports, and production issues, as well as maintenance plans and upstream/downstream intelligence.
 The unbiased pricing data, gathered by our locally based reporters, enables those involved in Acetone or related products to make informed business decisions.

-Supply of US acetone declined in the third quarter as an ongoing antidumping (ADD) investigation discouraged imports.
-The ADD investigation involves the top five sources for US acetone imports.
-Supply also was reduced as declining demand for co-product phenol lowered production rates.
-However, acetone remained readily available due to inventories and low demand.
+Supply of US acetone declined in the fourth quarter as approved and pending antidumping duties (ADD) discouraged imports.
+The ADD investigation involved the top five sources for US acetone imports.
+Supply also decreased as lower demand for co-product phenol lowered production rates.
+However, acetone remained readily available due to high levels of inventory and sluggish downstream consumption.

 Demand for US acetone declined in the third quarter amid poor performance in the downstream automotive and construction sectors.
 Automotive sales are down globally, while the peak season for construction was less than typical.
 Ongoing downstream outages and an overall bearish global economy continued in the third quarter.